Matthew-Mullen/CMPUT404-assignment-css-hell/README.md

 Changes in Part 1:

+HTML files:
+Added the line [<link href="gutenberg-part1.css" rel="stylesheet" type="text/css"/>] which sets the stylesheet of the html files to be gutenberg-part1.css so it looks like how I configured.
+Also deleted the overlapping properties found within the embedded css for each HTML file so it uses the stylesheet I provided.

 Paragraphs:
 Indented by 1em and centered the text to make it look cleaner and more like a scroll.

+Body:
+Added a cool old style burnt scroll background to reflect the nature of the books since they are all old.
+Also changed the font and justified the text.

 Headers:
 Header text style was set to Italic and given bold weight.
 In addition, also changed font size to large to make it stand out more and gave it a gold background in line with the scroll theme I mentioned.
 Also changed font family to ['Trebuchet MS', 'Lucida Sans Unicode', 'Lucida Grande', 'Lucida Sans', Arial, sans-serif] which is just a personal preference.